elastest/elastest.io-docs/docs/testing/parameterized-tests.md

     <a data-fancybox="gallery-1" href="/docs/testing/images/configure_params.png"><img class="img-responsive img-wellcome" src="/docs/testing/images/configure_params.png"/></a>
 </div>

 Parameterizing SuTs and TJobs can give you great advantages.
-If you are testing a web application that makes use of any environment variable, you can easily change its value before running a TJob.
+If you are testing an application that makes use of any environment variable, you can easily change its value before running a TJob.
 And if you actively configure your test code to use environment variables as control mechanisms, it will only take you a couple of clicks in ElasTest to run the same test with different configurations.
 Let's see how this is reflected in real code in our tests:

 <div class="badges-menu noselectionable">